Killinskillz69/Nineteen69-paystring.crypto.com-/Safety.md

 **The community is encouraged to keep this wiki updated: it becomes more complete as more contributions are added.**

+If you'd like to submit your Dapp and get early traffic, check out [Dapp Insight](https://dappinsight.com) for more information.

 Currently this wiki is out-of-date and see its source ["Smart Contract Best Practices"](https://github.com/ConsenSys/smart-contract-best-practices) for more recent updates and corrections.

 #### Additional Requested Content